-- Current Senior and Primary Instructors of Fire Control 3 A/B Structural Fire Fighting (2009) must attend the Instructor: Live Fire Training - Fixed Facility (2018) and upon course completion will be authorized to teach the Fire Control 3: Structural Fire Fighting (2018) course. - By December 31, 2020, all current senior and primary instructors shall be required to provide documentation of course completion of the following education requirements: - a.
-ICS-300 - b.
-Safety Officer: S-404 or L954, or FDSOA Incident Safety Officer
+- Current Senior and Primary Instructors of Fire Control 3 A/B Structural Fire Fighting (2009) must attend the Instructor: Live Fire Training Fixed Facility (2018) and upon course completion will be authorized to teach the Fire Control 3: Structural Fire Fighting (2018) course. - By December 31, 2021, all current senior and primary instructors shall be required to provide documentation of course completion of the following education requirements: - a.
+ICS-300: Intermediate ICS for Expanding Incidents - b.
+Safety Officer: C-404, S-404 or L954, or FDSOA Incident Safety Officer

-Instructors who do not complete Instructor: Live Fire Training - Fixed Facility (2018), ICS 300, and Safety Officer: S-404 or L954 or FDSOA Incident Safety Officer prior to December 31, 2020 will lose their Fire Control 3 instructor credential and will be required to reapply to SFT under the new requirements.
+Instructors who do not complete Instructor: Live Fire Training - Fixed Facility (2018), ICS 300, and Safety Officer: C-404, S-404 or L954 or FDSOA Incident Safety Officer prior to December 31, 2021 will lose their registered Fire Control 3 instructor credential, and will be required to reapply to SFT under the new requirements.

-Members of the Fire Control 3: Structural Fire Fighting (2018) curriculum cadre will be the initial instructor pool for the three new courses: Fire Control 3: Structural Fire Fighting (2018), Instructor: Live Fire Training - Fixed Facility (2018), and Instructor: Live Fire Training - Acquired Structure (2018).
-Additional instructors are being added as they complete the new course(s).
+Members of the Fire Control 3: Structural Fire Fighting (2018) curriculum cadre were the initial instructor pool for the three new courses: Fire Control 3: Structural Fire Fighting (2018), Instructor: Live Fire Training - Fixed Facility (2018), and Instructor: Live Fire Training - Acquired Structure (2018).
+Additional instructors are being added as they complete the new course(s) or complete the PACE process.